-You can also participate in our Functional Medicine Program in which you can learn techniques to manage your thought processes, empower your ability to use your mind to relax, and use health-promoting resources to support your immune system and decrease the risk of actually becoming ill.
+You can also participate in our Functional Medicine Program to mitigate health anxiety in which you can learn techniques to manage your thought processes, empower your ability to use your mind to relax, and use health-promoting resources to support your immune system and decrease the risk of actually becoming ill.

 By Dr. Vanessa Gourdine, Director